 10. Or don’t.
 You can always just get a dog bowl and put up some beware of dog signs and look like you have a dog.
 They even make alarms that are supposed to detect movement on the other side of a door and play recorded dog sounds, but they get mixed reviews related mostly to the lack of sufficient sensitivity.

 11. If you’re too cheap to go for real security cameras, you can pick up a fake one for about $10.
 Many are solar powered and have lights that give the illusion of being actively monitored.
 If the unit that you choose doesn’t come with one, make sure you run a cable to the camera to make it look legitimate.
 Although video is often transmitted via WiFi nowadays, we still haven’t figured out wireless power to the camera.
+(But if you do like to monitor your home without the need to buy a new camera, you can turn your old phones and webcams into security cameras.
+Just make sure you have the smartphone security camera app installed to make it work!)

 12. Close your blinds and curtains.
 This does a couple of things.
 First, it makes it hard to determine if there is anything worth stealing inside.
 Second, it makes it hard to determine if the home is unoccupied.
 You don’t have to do this for all windows all of the time, just make sure that you don’t always close the windows when you leave the house.
 Then, it just becomes a good indicator that you aren’t home.